Sudhanwa Debbarma

 Sudhanwa Debbarma (also spelt Sudhanya Debbarma) (26 February 1918 – 1999) was an Indian Kokborok writer, Political leader and member of the Communist Party of India (Marxist).
-He was the former Speaker of Tripura Legislative Assembly.
-He was the veteran leader of Ganamukti Parishad.
-He was a member of Tripura Legislative Assembly from Takarjala (Vidhan Sabha constituency) (1977-1988).
+He was a former Speaker of the Tripura Legislative Assembly.
+He was a veteran leader of the Ganamukti Parishad.
+He was a member of Tripura Legislative Assembly from Takarjala (Vidhan Sabha constituency) between 1977 and 1988.

 Early life

-Debbarma hails from a small Indian state Tripura.
-He was born in a lower-middle-class family in Sutarmura village under Bishalgarh Sub-division, West Tripura district (present day Sepahijala district).
-He spent his primary school days in his village, after primary education he came to Agartala for higher education.
-He completed his higher secondary education from Umakanta Academy.
-After higher secondary he went to Bangladesh for doing graduation.
+Debbarma was born in a lower-middle-class family in Sutarmura village under Bishalgarh Sub-division, West Tripura district (present day Sepahijala district) in Tripura.
+He spent his primary school days in his village, after which he moved to Agartala for higher education.
+He completed his higher secondary education at Umakanta Academy.
+After higher secondary he went to Bangladesh for graduate studies.

 Political career

-Debbarma and other activists started revolution against Tripura king to spread education in Tiprasa population and they established Tripura Janasiksha Samiti in 1945.
-He was the founding president of the organization.
-The king issued arrest warrant against the Janashiksha Samity leaders and he was arrested and severely beaten up inside the jail.
-After Janashiksha Samity Sudhanwa and other leaders demanded the right to life and livelihood of the Tripuri people.
-On 15 August 1948, Sudhanwa, Dasarath Deb, Hemanta Debbarma, Bidya Debbarma and other leaders formed Ganamukti Parishad, this organization was formed against the torture of bureaucrats and police of Tripura.
-He was inspired by communist ideology.
-He became a member of the Communist Party of India.
-When the Communist Party was divided in 1964, he took the side of the Communist Party of India (Marxist) and was elected to the Tripura state committee of the CPI(M).
-In 1977, Tripura Legislative Assembly election he was elected for the first time by CPI(M) ticket from Takarjala (Vidhan Sabha constituency).
+Debbarma and other activists started revolution against the king of Tripura to spread education among the Tiprasa population.
+They established Tripura Janasiksha Samiti in 1945, with Debbarma as the founding president of the organization.
+The king issued an arrest warrant against the Janashiksha Samiti eaders and he was arrested and severely beaten up while in jail.
+This led to Janashiksha Samiti Sudhanwa and other leaders demanding the right to life and livelihood of the Tripuri people.
+On 15 August 1948, Sudhanwa, Dasarath Deb, Hemanta Debbarma, Bidya Debbarma and other leaders formed the Ganamukti Parishad, in opposition to the torture of bureaucrats and police of Tripura.
+He was inspired by communist ideology and became a member of the Communist Party of India.
+When the Communist Party was split in 1964, he took the side of the Communist Party of India (Marxist) and was elected to the Tripura state committee of the CPI(M).
+In 1977, Tripura Legislative Assembly election he was elected for the first time on a CPI(M) ticket from Takarjala (Vidhan Sabha constituency).

 Revolution

 Tripura Janasiksha Samiti

 On 27 December 1945 AD (11th Pousa of 1352 BE) the Tripura Janasiksha Samiti came into being at Durgachoudhury Para under the Jirania Block.
-This organisation was established by some enlightened Tripuri youths Dasarath Deb, Sudhanwa Debbarma, Hemanta Debbarma and others with an avowed object to set up schools and spread education among the children of the down-trodden Tripuris in the state of Tripura.
-At that time, the movement of the Janasiksha Samiti speedily transformed into a mass movement.
+This organisation was established by several enlightened Tripuri youth, including Dasarath Deb, Sudhanwa Debbarma, Hemanta Debbarma and others with the purpose of setting up schools and spreading education among the children of the down-trodden Tripuris in the state of Tripura.
+The movement of the Janasiksha Samiti rapidly transformed into a mass movement.

-In that time, the Maharaja Bir Bikram Kishore Debbarman's education minister Brown Sahib was compelled to open nearly three hundred schools in rural area.
-The Samiti could establish 488 primary schools in different remote areas of the state with the active co-operation.
+In that time, the Maharaja Bir Bikram Kishore Debbarman's education minister Brown Sahib was compelled to open nearly three hundred schools in rural areas.
+The Samiti established 488 primary schools in different remote areas of the state with its active co-operation.
 Subsequently, in 1950–51, most of these schools were recognized by the State Government.